rpcme/aws-cloud-and-xilinx-workshop/Lab1.md

 Open the terminal emulator for Ultra96.
 The username is 'xilinx' and the password is 'xilinx'.
 Your sudo password is also 'xilinx'.

-Run the command 'ip a' to see all ethernet interfaces.
+Run the command `ip a` to see all ethernet interfaces.
 You should see:
 1. usb0 at 192.168.3.1/24
 2. eth0 at an address determined by your DHCP server behind the switch
 3. Other interfaces will not be used in this workshop

-Now run 'ping -c 3 www.xilinx.com' to verify internet connectivity.
+Now run `ping -c 3 www.xilinx.com` to verify internet connectivity.

 The Windows RNDIS adapter should be at the address 192.168.3.105/24.